 Workshop "Global change impact on diseases and alien species expansion"

-Sciences (AIMS), in Cape Town, South Africa on May 2-6 2016.
+The workshop "Global change impact on diseases and alien species expansion" will take place at the African Institute for Mathematical Sciences (AIMS), in Cape Town, South Africa on May 2-6 2016.

 The website accepts applications:

 This international, interdisciplinary, educational and capacity building workshop will bring together the two subjects of infectious diseases and invasive species and the context of climate change, thus allowing sharing the methods and building partnerships.
 The workshop will address the whole range of topics from field-work and collecting of data to the building and validating of models, to the adjustment of models to take into account the changing environment and the social characteristics, and to the design and implementation of strategies to fight infectious diseases and invasive species.
 Special emphasis will be put on African diseases and invasive species, as well as the characteristics of changing environment in Africa.

 The workshop planned for 50 participants is mostly aimed to young researchers and postgraduate students, with a majority coming from Africa.

 ICMI 2015 Awards: Felix Klein and the Hans Freudenthal Awards

 The winners of the Felix Klein and the Hans Freudenthal Awards of the International Commission of Mathematics Instructions for 2015

 Felix Klein Medal: Professor Alan J. Bishop, Emeritus Professor of Education at Monash University, Melbourne.

 Hans Freudenthal Medal: Professor Jill Adler, Chair of Mathematics Education, University of the Witwatersrand, South Africa.